 In previous articles, we've spoken a lot about how to market your business to prospective clients.
 But once you get those new members through the door the real work begins; making sure they keep coming back.
-Retaining members is key to ensuring the long-term survival of your fitness business.
+Member retention is key to ensuring the long-term survival of your fitness business.
 In this article, we'll explore why people don't renew memberships, and how you can retain your members.

 Read on and find out how to keep your new members coming back to your classes